golangkorea/golang-spec/Types/map_types.md

 # Map types

 A map is an unordered group of elements of one type, called the element type, indexed by a set of unique keys of another type, called the key type.
-The value of an uninitialized map is nil.
+The value of an uninitialized map is `nil`.

 <pre>
 <a id="MapType">MapType</a>     = "map" "[" <a href="#KeyType">KeyType</a> "]" <a href="/Types/array_types.html#ElementType">ElementType</a> .